hashicorp/vault/website/source/docs/secrets/aws/index.html.md

 }
 ```

-As a second example, lets create
-a "readonly" role as using an existing AWS policy as an example:
+As a second example, lets create a "readonly" role using an existing AWS policy as an example:

 ```text
 $ vault write aws/roles/readonly arn=arn:aws:iam::aws:policy/AmazonEC2ReadOnlyAccess